bhisaac/5eFP/5eFP-SRD.md

 **_Encounter_.** An encounter is a significant event within the game where the outcome of events is uncertain and is measured in rounds.
 PCs are awarded ⛁ when an encounter ends.

-**_Encounter Map_.** Set up a 14-square by 14-square encounter map near the exploration map when an encounter is revealed.
-Unlike other maps, you do not cover this map with obscuring map tiles.
+**_Encounter Map_.** You set up a 14-square by 14-square encounter map near the exploration map when an encounter is revealed.
+Each square within the map is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
+Unlike the exploration map, you do not cover this map with obscuring map tiles.

 **_Exploration Map_.** The players prepare an exploration map When PCs deploy onto an obscured world map tile.
-This map is a top-down illustration of a specific area on the world map divided into a 14-square by 14-square grid.
-Each square within the grid is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
+This map is a top-down illustration of a specific area on the world map divided into a 14-square by 14-square map.
+Each square within the map is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
 The exploration map begins covered by obscuring map tiles.

 **_Fast Travel_.** 5eFP games use fast travel rules when deploying onto the world map, skipping past traveling and travel times.